jkrclaro/asimov/docs/deployment.md

 ## Setup

+*NOTE: As of this writing, awsebcli is broken with Python 3.7.*

 Install awsebcli, **EB CLI 3.14.6 (Python 2.7.1)**.
-Consider using **brew** to separate your system's default Python3 version
+Consider using **brew** to separate your system's default Python3 version.

 To update
 ```